jvenncpe/2023.08_Sales_Performance_Review/README.md

 ![image](https://github.com/jvenncpe/Sales-Performance-Review/assets/35190918/1a3cc5c5-af01-4261-a652-4e1fc1b92375)

-Ytube Link for the full run of the story telling:
+Youtube Link for the full run of the story telling:

 https://youtu.be/G5EHkQ5p3M8